Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website as described in Part 2.
-Then, get it all configured as described in Part 3.
-After all this is in place, you then automate the content distribution with plugins.
+Simple … first, set up your site as shown in Part 2.
+Then, get it all configured as shown in Part 3.
+Once all of this is in place, you then automate various processes using plugins like the ones discussed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at a few traffic-generation WordPress plugins that can be used to:
+Let’s take a look now at some examples of traffic-generation plugins that can help to:

 - Syndicate comments automatically to other blogs

-- Distribute content via RSS feeds to other online properties
+- Post content via RSS to other web properties

 Download URL: https://jetpack.com/